A black banner.

 PFAS studies authored or sponsored by 3M

 Our team of professional health scientists, including epidemiologists, toxicologists, and medical professionals, have conducted decades of research about PFAS and health science.
 3M has authored or sponsored more than 150 studies on PFAS and health science topics and published them in peer reviewed journals.
-A comprehensive list of these studies is available below.
+A detailed list of these studies is available below.
 We will periodically update this list.

 3M PFAS Health Science Publication Citations (PDF, 242 KB) — Last updated May 15, 2025